lukekarrys/lukecod.es/source/_posts/2012-02-23-shake-n-bake-console-settimeout-bomb.markdown

 categories: [settimeout bomb, pranks]
 ---

-Apparently, everyone knows that setTimeout bombs are the best.
-I didn't until my friend [Tony Camp showed me](https://twitter.com/tonyjcamp/status/132632362268897282) but now I can see the light and it is great.
-This is something that I whipped up so you can throw it in the console of your best friend (or enemy) browser and try to give them a seizure.
+Apparently, everyone knows that setTimeout console bombs are the best.
+I didn't until my friend [Tony Camp showed me](https://twitter.com/tonyjcamp/status/132632362268897282) but now I can see the light and I'm never going back.
+This is something that I whipped up so you can throw it in the console of your best friend (or enemy) and try to give them a seizure.
 Everyone wins.

 <!--more-->